 - Tailored for WordPress- If you have a WordPress installation, Media Temple systems are tailored for making WordPress more efficient (Others also work very well)

-- No Reselling- Media temple is not a reseller like some of the hosts out there.
-Media Temple has qualified people managing thousands of servers in their data centres.
+- No Reselling- Media Temple is not a reseller like some of the hosts out there.
+Media Temple has qualified people managing thousands of servers in their data centers.
 This means that you get direct support as compared to a reseller

 - SSH Access- You get full SSH access with Media Temple and can also run secure FTP